Dustyroom/flat-kit-doc/index.md

 ----------------------
 We included a component called _Buoyancy_.
 The _Water_ shader deforms the water mesh, which in its turn moves the objects that have _Buoyancy_ component on them.
 More info can be found in the [Buoyancy](index.md#53-buoyancy) part of Additional Scripts section of this manual.

-> **TIP.** Place the plane somewhere behind of in front of your scene objects.
+> **TIP.** Place the plane somewhere behind or in front of your scene objects.
 Place the _Water_ shader on it.
 Set _Clearness_ to max, set foam _scale_ to very high, lower the _frequency_, as well as opacity.
 With fine-tuning, it is possible to achieve something like a film grain effect.

 ## 3.6.
 ‘Terrain’ Shader